saltstack/salt/doc/topics/installation/windows.rst

 started and stopped there or with the command line program `sc` like any other Windows service.

+If the minion won't start, try installing the Microsoft Visual C++ 2008 x64 redistributable.

 Silent Installer option
 =======================